Ricky Marvin: Lucha Libre AAA Worldwide (2007–2008, 2013–2017)

-Independent circuit and international appearances (2018–present)
+Independent circuit (2018–present)

 After leaving AAA, Ricky Marvin continued competing on the independent circuit across Mexico and internationally.
-On 25 March 2018, he headlined the IWRG *Cabellera vs. Cabellera* ("hair vs hair") event in Naucalpan, defeating Dr. Cerebro in a high-stakes bet match that resulted in Cerebro being shaved bald.
+On March 25, 2018, he headlined the International Wrestling Revolution Group's (IWRG) "Cabellera vs. Cabellera" ("Hair vs. Hair") event in Naucalpan, defeating Dr. Cerebro in a Lucha de Apuestas that resulted in Cerebro being shaved bald.
+In December, Marvin participated in a WWE tryout in Chile.
+Marvin made his Major League Wrestling (MLW) debut during a Fusion taping in Tijuana on October 5, 2019, losing to Oraculo and Black Danger in a three-way match that aired on October 12.

-As of mid-2025, Marvin remains active in the independent lucha libre scene.
+Marvin appeared for Game Changer Wrestling (GCW) on May 15, 2021, losing to Jordan Oliver.
+The following month, Marvin began working as a promoter and launched his own promotion, La Cueva del Dragon ("The Dragon's Cave"), with its first show scheduled to be held on July 31; he would face Bandido in the main event.
+On August 26, 2022, Bandido defeated Marvin in the finals of a tournament for the Big Lucha World Championship.
+At Westside Xtreme Wrestling (wXw)'s Drive of Champions event in Oberhausen on June 14, 2025, he lost to Aigle Blanc.

 Personal life

 Ricardo Fuentes is a second-generation wrestler; his father, Ricardo Fuentes, worked under the ring name "Aries" for many years and had a hand in training Fuentes.
 His brother, Rolando Fuentes Romero, is also a wrestler; he originally worked as the Mini-Estrella Rocky Marvin, playing off family connection between them, but currently wrestles as Mini Histeria for AAA.